Directions & Maps

 When noted, occasional Peabody Museum events have limited event parking at the 52 Oxford Street Garage (a Harvard University garage).
 Be sure to tell garage attendants the name of the event and sponsoring organization (Peabody Museum, Harvard Museums of Science and Culture) on arrival.

 One-day permits for Harvard University garages may be purchased up to two weeks in advance at Harvard University Operations Services on a space-available basis.
 Payment is by Paypal or credit card through Paypal.
 A Paypal account is not required.
 For further questions about parking, call 617-495-3772 or email firstname.lastname@example.org.

-Weekend permits for the 52 Oxford Street garage can be purchased in-person at the admission desk of the Harvard Museum of Natural History (26 Oxford St.) for $7.
+Weekend permits for the 52 Oxford Street Garage may be purchased in person at the admission desk of the Harvard Museum of Natural History (26 Oxford St.).
 A license plate number is required for purchase.

 - Go to Harvard University Operations Services.